Hatcher wins Democratic primary runoff in Senate District 26 race

 “As I have said to so many of our voters a vote for me is a vote for the future of this city and it’s not the simple language it’s a life of what we are doing to move things forward,” Hatcher added.

 Hatcher believes a focus on education and economic development will provide greater opportunities in the future.

 “I am convinced that if we get that right then we will start to see a decrease in crime,” Hatcher said.
 “We will find a way to have better health preventive options so that our people are tended to with wellbeing all those things are I think change when you work on those two major pieces.”

-Hatcher will face Rep. William Greene in a special general election on March 2.
+Hatcher will face Republican William Greene in a special general election on March 2.

 District 26 covers much of Montgomery County.
 The seat was vacated when former state Sen. David Burkette resigned and pleaded guilty to a campaign violation.